Svechnikov helps Hurricanes rally past Blackhawks 6-3

 Alex DeBrincat scored twice for the Blackhawks, who were eliminated from the playoff race with Monday’s 5-2 loss here.
 This was Chicago’s sixth straight loss.

-The Blackhawks jumped to a 2-0 first-period lead when DeBrincat got loose on a short-handed breakaway against Mrazek, followed by the first NHL goal for Mike Hardman.
+The Blackhawks jumped to a 2-0 first-period lead when DeBrincat got loose on a short-handed breakaway, followed by the first NHL goal for Mike Hardman.

-But that lead wouldn’t hold, as Niederreiter and Svechnikov each scored in the second period to tie it — followed by the Hurricanes rolling to four third-period goals.
+That lead wouldn’t hold, as Niederreiter and Svechnikov each scored in the second period — followed by the Hurricanes rolling to four third-period goals.
 Necas’ goal proved critical to closing this one out, as he scored from nearly center ice only seconds after the Blackhawks had pulled Collin Delia on a late power play facing a 4-3 deficit.

+“We’re learning some hard lessons for sure,” Blackhawks coach Jeremy Colliton said.
+“We want to win hockey games.
+We want to find 60 minutes of consistency, and that’s where we’re at.”

 STANDINGS WATCH